Intersection/cg-init/README.md

      $ ./install.sh mac

-It may appear that the installation is hanging at the output below, but it is not, and you should not try to kill the process:
+NOTE: When the  installation reaches the point shown below, it may seem as if it is "hanging".
+It is not.
+It is normal at this stage for no additional output to appear for 10-20 minutes.
+It is still installing; do not try to kill the process.

     ==> virtualbox: Waiting for SSH to become available...